 Allow scooter users to track their ride stats and history.

-Let your users plan trips in advance by enabling a booking feature in your application.
+Let your users not only ride anytime, but also plan trips in advance by enabling a booking feature in your application.

 Social media integration

 Users might like to share their ride experience with friends on social media.

 Tell about discounts, special events, and suggested routes with the help of push notifications.
 For iOS devices, this feature is provided through the Apple Push Notification Service.
 Android apps can rely on Google Cloud Messaging.

 How to Set Up the Backend and Admin Panel for a Scooter Sharing Startup: Top Web Technologies >